porsche-design-system/porsche-design-system/packages/components/src/components/flyout-multilevel/flyout-multilevel.examples.md

 ### <A11yIcon></A11yIcon> Accessibility hints

-Always take care that you expose the current navigation state to the user.
-This can be done by using `<a aria-current="page">…</a>`, applying automatic styling of this anchor.
+When the `p-flyout-multilevel` is used as navigation element then it's necessary to wrap the element and the button which opens it within the landmark `<nav />`.
+In addition, take care that you expose the current navigation state to the user.
+This can be done by using `<a aria-current="page">…</a>`.

 ## Example with custom content

 To give further flexibility, e.g. if you only want to provide a direct link to a page on the **1st level**, you can just use the `p-link-pure` component.
-Be aware that you have to adapt the styling of those custom **1st level** items to match the design of the other 1st level items.

 Regarding further individualization, you can use components like e.g. `p-link-tile` and others or create your own custom contents and use it as a child.